Did You Receive a 'Dense Breast' Letter? Don't Panic

 The two brave women behind the New Jersey legislature both were diagnosed with breast cancer shortly after being given the all-clear via mammograms.
 In both cases, having dense breasts made it harder for radiologists to see suspicious or cancerous spots on their mammograms.
 Hoping to ensure that this never happened to another woman, they sought to enact legislation that would make all women aware of this troubling possibility.

 And, in fact, a lot of women do have dense breasts.
 Breasts are made up of connective tissue and fat.
 The ratio has a lot to do with age.
 If you’re 40, you’re likely to have more connective tissue and less fat—these are denser breasts.
 Once you’re, say, 65, you’ll have much more fat and much less connective tissue.

 This ratio of connective tissue to fat has serious implications for mammography.
-On a mammogram, fat is gray, and connective tissue is white—as are tumors.
+On a mammogram, fat is gray, and connective tissue is white.
+Tumors are also white.
 It's possible for a tumor to “hide” in a dense cluster of connective tissue.

 There are also variations in density that make this more or less likely.
 With digital mammograms, you can manipulate the image to look more closely at the breast tissue in women with dense breasts.
 If your breasts are extremely dense, however, and there’s cause for concern upon examination, you should be referred for additional screening.

 Self-breast exams at home, and manual breast exams by your doctor at your annual gynecological visit, are the first line of defense.
-Usually, you can feel a breast tumor.
+While most breast cancers are too small to feel, sometimes your doctor will feel something unusual.
 There’s a lumpy spot, a texture change, or something that's off or different.